Instructions for using Node.js on FI

 echo "CgiNodeInfo();" > index.js

-You would write a simple "Hello world" application as follows:
+You would write a simple "Hello world" application like this:

 response.headers['Content-Type'] = 'text/plain; charset=utf-8';